abhisharma300/Decentalized_Supply_Chain/Readme.md

 - Business Process:
 progression of assets through various steps of business process which is recorded on chain for lookback and evidence of trail

+**DAPP Client** The front-end of the application runs on the client's machine, powered by a lite-server.
+Using web3/metamask (using infura's endpoints), it communicates with the deployed smart contract from Ethereum Rinkeby Test Network.
+I

 ## Supply Chain Modelling for Coffee Bean :